scttnlsn/backbone.io/README.md

     });

 Only clients sharing the same channel will receive updates from each other.
+The channel associated with a given request is available from any middleware in `req.channel`.

 Customizing
 -----------